Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Background

-Historically, REV method has been widely used for eliciting preference vectors for both consistent and inconsistent judgements.
-The inconsistency is usually measured in terms of the Consistency Ratio (CR) which is an Eigenvalue-based measure.
-According to this measure, the PC matrix is usually considered acceptable when the CR value remains below a value of 0.1.
-However, the REV method has been criticised due to its left-right eigenvector asymmetry, the use of arbitrary thresholds for inconsistency acceptability, as well as a few other further issues \citep{Barzilai1997,Brunelli2018}.
-Due to these shortcomings, several other methods have been proposed in the literature. \citet{Choo2004} analysed and numerically compared a variety of these prioritisation methods and concluded that there is no single best method that outperforms the others in every situation.
+The PC matrix is usually considered acceptable when the CR value remains below a value of 0.1.
+However, the REV method has been criticised due to its left-right eigenvector asymmetry, the use of arbitrary thresholds for inconsistency acceptability, as well as a few other further issues \citep{Brunelli2018}.
+Due to these shortcomings, several other methods have been proposed in the literature.
+A variety of these prioritisation methods are analysed and numerically compared in \citep{Choo2004} which concluded that there is no single best method that outperforms the others in every situation.
 Although REV is the most commonly used method, the RGM approach has gained popularity due to its mathematical properties, and due to its ease of implementation \citep{Kulakowski2020}.

-While focusing on this "single solution" aspect, it can be argued that an in-depth analysis of the inconsistency gets neglected.
-We contend that a prioritisation method must have the capabilities to focus on both aspects of the problem i.e. production of a "good quality" preference vector and also facilitation of an in-depth analysis.
+While focusing on this "single solution" aspect, it can be argued that the analysis of the inconsistency itself gets neglected.
+We contend that any prioritisation method must have the capabilities to focus on both aspects of the problem i.e. production of a "good quality" preference vector and also facilitation of an in-depth analysis.
+Whilst addressing and reducing the inconsistency is an important area, it cannot be completely removed in most cases.
+Therefore, we believe that it is also necessary to handle inconsistency with tools and techniques that can potentially unveil the sources of inconsistency in terms of plurality of mindsets in the same individual.